Patient Testimonial: "Rebirth" After Heart Failure

 "I couldn't be more pleased with the care I got," he enthuses.
 In November 2012, he and his family celebrated the first anniversary of his new lease on life.

-Paul, now 66 and retired, is convinced that his life was extended for a reason.
+Paul, now retired, is convinced that his life was extended for a reason.
 He has every intention of living it to the fullest.
 He's slowly but surely building up his strength - swimming farther, walking faster and getting back to some of his beloved activities.
 He's savoring every moment with his wife, their two grown children and their three grand children.

 Video: Paul Swanson's "Rebirth" Story